 I managed to build a nice enough shoe rack for about 35 dollars.
-For the size of it and the look of it, I think it’s a really nice price.
+For the size of it and the look of it, I think it is an excellent price.
 But I will let you judge.
 Remember that I am no expert in wood or furniture making!
-I am just starting out.
-So if you have any advice for me, I would really appreciate!
+I am just starting with woodworking.
+So if you have any advice for me, I would appreciate it!

 The shoe rack project